VishalDhariwal/Fakeddit-Multimodal-FakeNews/README.md

 The work explores a range of architectures — from traditional CNN-LSTM fusion to OpenAI’s CLIP — and evaluates different fusion strategies to achieve the best possible accuracy.

-The best configuration achieved 93.9% accuracy, using CLIP (ViT-B/14) embeddings combined with author metadata and an XGBoost classifier.
+The best configuration achieved 93.9% accuracy, using CLIP (ViT-B/14) embeddings combined with other metadata and an XGBoost classifier.

 📚 Overview
 The project was developed entirely in Google Colab using .ipynb notebooks.